The Best Beauty and Fashion Deals This Week

 Up to 50% off sale.
 No code needed.
 Free shipping on orders over $250.

-Take 50% off your purchase (full-price and sale items) and an extra 10% off with the code TAKECARE through April 11.
-Free shipping on orders of $25 or more and free returns.
+Extra 50% off sale styles and all sale dresses are under $35 through April 16.
+Discount automatically applies at checkout.
+Free shipping on orders of $125 or more and free returns.

-30% off all tops and jewelry through April 12.
+50% off select dresses, skirts, accessories and more through April 19.
 Free shipping on orders over $50.
 Check out ET Style's favorite picks.

-Brand new markdowns and enjoy extra 20% off sale items with the code STAYIN20.
+Enjoy 50% off on orders of $300 or more, 40% off on orders of $200 or more and 30% off on orders of $100 or more.
+Discount is automatically applied at checkout.
 Free shipping on orders over $75.
 Free returns.

 Shop new markdowns.
 Free returns.
 Free shipping on orders of $25 or more.
 Check out ET Style's favorite picks.

-50% off everything and get extra 10% off.
+Extra 60% off sale styles through April 26 and 40% off regular-priced items through April 16.
 No code needed.
 Banana Republic cardmembers save more with extra 10% off with the code BRCARD.
+Plus, check out their surprise steals.
 Free shipping on orders of $25 or more.

 In addition to sale items, the affordable jewelry brand is offering weekly deals of Happy Hour Specials.
 Free shipping on orders over $35.
 Free returns.
 Check out ET Style's favorite picks.